Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 Fever should rhyme with never.
 Right?
 This was my only thought as I stared at the foreign word.
 Standing at the front of the room, I could barely see over the podium.
 I clutched the open book in my hands.
 The black letters swelled as the many faces of my grade four class blurred and shimmered in my peripheral.

 Instead, he pinched the bridge of his nose from beneath his glasses.
 He was a stout man who liked to wear the color of oatmeal.
-Across the top of his shiny head strands of hair laid like lines in the sky after an air show.
+Strands of hair laid like lines in the sky after an air show, lay across the top of his glossy head.
 There was no sympathy in his expression once he dragged his palm down his rough chin.
 He looked tired and even a little annoyed.
 Meanwhile,

 I was the one facing my worst fear;